egoist/miku/README.md

 Run `./node_modules/.bin/miku -h` or `miku -h` if installed globally to get help.

+## How does it work

+Every input file will be processed by miku using webpack, and we also use an `index.html` to load them, you can also pass in an HTML file to override this file, eg: `miku example.js example.html`

 ## What languages and preprocessors it supports

 - **JavaScript/ES2015+** (built-in)